ldnicolasmay/DICOM-Deidentify/README.md

 * `intermedDirsRegexArray`: Regex string array of directories between the `sourceDirPathStr` in `copy.conf` (see below) and the target DICOM files.
 * `dicomFilenameRegexArray`: Regex string array of DICOM file names to include for processing.
 * `seriesDescriptionRegexArray`: Regex string array of Series Description element values to include for processing.
-* `idPrefixStringArray`: ID prefix values in DICOM "Patient ID" element to replace.
+* `idPrefixesToReplaceArray`: Incorrect ID prefix values in DICOM "Patient ID" element to replace with `correctIdPrefixStr`.
-* `expectedIdPrefixStr`:
+* `correctIdPrefixStr`: Correct ID prefix to replace incorrect ID prefix values.

 ##### 2. Configuring `copy.conf`